History of Alex Bregman in Timeline

 In 2010, as a high school sophomore at Albuquerque Academy, Alex Bregman became the first high school player to win the USA Baseball Player of the Year Award.

-In 2011, Alex Bregman batted .678 as a junior in high school, establishing a season record in New Mexico with 19 home runs, and led the 18-and-under U.S. National Team to a gold medal at the International Baseball Federation World Championships.
+In 2011, Alex Bregman batted .678 as a junior in high school and established a season record in New Mexico with 19 home runs.
+He was named first team All-State, and led the 18-and-under U.S. National Team to a gold medal at the International Baseball Federation World Championships.

 2012: Attended LSU

-In 2012, Alex Bregman attended LSU where he majored in sports administration and played shortstop for the LSU Tigers baseball team.
+In 2012, Alex Bregman attended LSU and majored in sports administration.
+He also played shortstop for the LSU Tigers baseball team.

-In 2012, Alex Bregman was drafted by the Boston Red Sox in the 29th round of the Major League Baseball Draft but chose not to sign, opting to attend LSU instead.
+In 2012, Alex Bregman was drafted by the Boston Red Sox in the 29th round of the Major League Baseball Draft but chose not to sign and instead attended LSU.

 March 25, 2013: SEC Player of the Week